Joshua-Anderson/rpi-selfhost-docker/README.md

 on the frontend and the backend.
 This means that encryption would only provide benefits if somebody hacked into the builder pi but not the other two, which I consider to be a low risk.

+Additionally, I have script that runs weekly and replicates the backups on the builder pi to a google cloud storage bucket.
+These backups are encrypted with the supplied pgp key, so they should be unrecoverable to anybody except the user.
+Note that duplicity's backup replication functionality requires duplicity > 0.8 and will not work out of the box with raspbian.
+I wound up manually installing duplicity on this machine until a new enough version of duplicity lands in raspbian, which should be within the next six months.

 ## Monitoring